Written byConnie Yang

 What are junk files?

 You may wonder what are the junk files on Mac and how are they created.
-Answers are here.
+The answers are here.

 Junk files are temporary and removal files that are usually created by the system utilities and apps that you've installed on your Mac computer.
 Every time your Mac starts up and you run software on Mac, junk files are generated.